material-motion/material-motion-swift/README.md

 Reactive Motion is a library for creating motion with [reactive programming](http://reactivex.io/) patterns.

 This library includes a variety of ready-to-use **interactions**.
-Interactions can be used by creating and a `MotionRuntime` instance:
+Interactions are registered to an instance of `MotionRuntime`:

 ```swift
 // Store me for as long as the interactions should take effect.